sanni/cartreader/hardware/README.md

 - [Needed Parts](https://github.com/sanni/cartreader/wiki/Parts-needed)
 - [Build Guide](https://github.com/sanni/cartreader/wiki/Build-Guide)

-You can view the schematic and the PCB files using a free and open source programm called [KiCad](https://downloads.kicad.org/kicad/windows/explore/nightlies).
+You can view the schematic and the PCB files using a free and open source programm called [KiCad 6.0](https://www.kicad.org/).
 To design your own adapters you can follow this [tutorial](https://github.com/sanni/cartreader/wiki/Designing-your-own-Adapters)